Ctru14/Dia-Bot/README.md

 * data (list of data)

 DataCollection( name, units, samplingRate, globalStartTime)
-* Initializess the DataCollection instance with the a name, units of data to be collected, sampling rate and data collection start time
+* Initializes the DataCollection instance with the a name, units of data to be collected, sampling rate and data collection start time
 * Creates two Lists data for a collection of the data and t for time stamp that correlates to the data value

 addData(t, data) - helper function